olavmulder/DomoticaTi/documentation/api.md

     }

   # post
+  ## You can have extra elements in your json object the api will simply not look at those.
+Just make sure you pass the required keys.
     url: /cgi-bin/api.cgi?actuator
     data: JSON --> See tables.h for wich elements. --> NO ID Otherwise validation fails.
     response: {done: true}

   # delete